CMV & Pregnancy

 Know your risk!

-Every woman of childbearing age should know her CMV status.
+Every woman of childbearing age can learn her CMV status.
 Before you plan to conceive, ask your doctor to have a blood sample drawn for a CMV IgG and IgM antibody tests.
+If your doctor refuses, ask them to document their refusal in your chart.

 CMV Screening Before and During Pregnancy